Fadi Mohammad al-Batsh

 Fadi Mohammad al-Batsh (فادي محمد البطش) was a Palestinian engineer, academic and member of Hamas.
-He was assassinated on 21 April 2018 in Kuala Lumpur, Malaysia, while heading to a mosque for dawn prayers.
+He was killed on 21 April 2018 in Kuala Lumpur, Malaysia, while heading to a mosque for dawn prayers.
+After al-Batsh's death, Hamas's military wing claimed him as a member and described him as a commander.

 Biography

-While living in Gaza, he was employed by the Energy Authority and was a resident of Jabalia city.
+While living in Gaza, he was employed by the Energy Authority and was a resident of the city of Jabalia.

 He received a PhD in electrical engineering from the University of Malaya in 2015 and during the course of his study, published 18 scholarly pieces of research featured in a number of international journals.
 In 2016 he received an award from the Malaysian treasury.
 Fadi was also an imam and involved with Islamic organizations such as MyCARE.

 Al-Batsh was a lecturer in electrical engineering at the Universiti Kuala Lumpur British-Malaysian-Institute (UniKL BMI).
 He had been living in Malaysia since 2011.

 Assassination

 On 21 April 2018, he was shot dead by two gunmen on a motorcycle on a street in Kuala Lumpur, Malaysia.
-His family has accused Mossad of being responsible for the killing but Israel has denied any involvement in the assassination.